rolanrod/LLM-Notes/large_language_models.md

 Around the same time, Facebook AI released BART (Bidirectional and Auto-Regressive Transformers), which also adopted encoder-decoder transformer architecture with a distinct approach to training.
 BART employed a more diverse set of corruption techniques that included masking, sentence permutation, and word deletion and insertion.

 What made T5 and BART so portable and streamlined was how efficiently they could be fine-tuned.
-Each of their pre-training ovjectives created models that already possessed strong general language understanding and generation capabilities, requiring only small adjustments to excel at downstream tasks.
+Each of their pre-training objectives created models that already possessed strong general language understanding and generation capabilities, requiring only small adjustments to excel at downstream tasks.

 ### GPT